Gun Violence in New Mexico

 The number of firearm injury emergency department visits is a critical metric for combating gun violence.
 These visits provide valuable data that can inform evidence-based policies and interventions aimed at reducing gun-related harm.
 By understanding the frequency and nature of firearm injuries treated in emergency departments, public health officials can identify trends, hotspots, and high-risk populations.
 This information is essential for developing targeted prevention strategies, raising awareness, and allocating resources effectively.
 Moreover, it underscores the urgent need to address gun violence as a public health crisis, focusing on both the physical and psychological trauma inflicted by firearms to create safer communities and ultimately save lives.

-Percent Firearm Injury Visits by Age Group in New Mexico, Current Year (October 2022-September 2023)
+Firearm Injury Emergency Department (ED) Visits (all ages) by Month in New Mexico, Current Year (Oct23-Sep24)

-Percent Firearm Injury Visits by Age Group in New Mexico, Current Year (October 2022-September 2023)
+Firearm Injury Emergency Department (ED) Visits (all ages) by Month in New Mexico, Current Year (Oct23-Sep24)

 More recent trends: Adults 18-49 are at increased risk for a firearm injury emergency department visit